 The Trails of the Cape Cod Museum of Natural History

-JOHN WING TRAIL (1.3 miles) is our most popular field walk that passes through the coastal pitch pine woodlands, across a salt marsh, to Wing’s Island and finally descends through a salt marsh swale to the barrier beach and tidal pools of Cape Cod Bay.
+JOHN WING TRAIL (1.3 mile) is our most popular field walk.
+It passes through coastal pitch pine woodlands, across a salt marsh, to Wing Island and finally descends through a salt marsh swale to the barrier beach and tidal pools of Cape Cod Bay.
 This is truly a microcosm of the Cape's landscape.
-A Museum naturalist guide will point out many of the interesting ecological features and explain the natural and human development that have shaped our fragile land from geological times to the present.
-The tidal flats and creeks are home to a variety of fish, crabs, shellfish, worms, horseshoe crabs and snails as well as many seaside plants, grasses and trees.
-For a close-up view of this habitat please check out our Mudflat Mania! schedule held during the summer.